Official Settlement Information Website

 Settlement money will not be distributed now, as the case is still ongoing.

-The Court must now determine whether the settlements are fair, reasonable and in the best interest of Film Settlement Class Members.
+The Court must now determine whether the Matsuo, Shizuki and Rubycon settlements are fair, reasonable and in the best interest of Film Settlement Class Members.

 Separate motions to approve the settlements are scheduled to be heard at:

-If you do not oppose the settlement, you do not need to do anything else at this time.
+If you do not oppose the Matsuo, Shizuki and/or Rubycon settlements, you do not need to do anything else at this time.

-If you wish to comment on or object to the settlements, you must deliver a written submission to one of the lawyers listed here by September 22, 2023 at the latest for the ROHM, KEMET and Nichicon settlements and October 22, 2023 at the latest for the NCC/UCC settlement.
+If you wish to comment on or object to the Matsuo, Shizuki and/or Rubycon settlements or the lawyer’s fees, you must deliver a written submission to one of the lawyers listed here by April 21, 2025 at the latest.

 STATUS OF THE CLASS ACTIONS

-Prior settlements were reached with the following defendants:
+Prior settlements were reached and approved by the Courts with the following defendants in the amount of:

-● Panasonic Corporation, Panasonic Corporation of North America, Panasonic Canada Inc., and Sanyo Electric Co., Ltd. (collectively, “Panasonic”);
+Panasonic Corporation, Panasonic Corporation of North America, Panasonic Canada Inc., and Sanyo Electric Co., Ltd. (collectively, “Panasonic”); CAD $1,350,000

-● Holy Stone Enterprise Co., Ltd., Vishay Polytech Co., Ltd. f/k/a Holy Stone Polytech Co., Ltd., Milestone Global Technology, Inc. d/b/a Holy Stone International, Holy Stone Holdings Co., Ltd., and Vishay Intertechnology, Inc., (collectively, “Holy Stone”).
+Holy Stone Enterprise Co., Ltd., Vishay Polytech Co., Ltd. f/k/a Holy Stone Polytech Co., Ltd., Milestone Global Technology, Inc. d/b/a Holy Stone International, Holy Stone Holdings Co., Ltd., and Vishay Intertechnology, Inc., (collectively, “Holy Stone”) CAD $10,000

 HOW DOES THIS RELATE TO THE “ELECTROLYTIC” CAPACITOR CLASS ACTIONS WHICH ARE UNDERWAY ACROSS CANADA?